DeFi-Kai/Jupiter-lend-liquidation-risk/docs/liquidation-methodology.md

 ## Protocol and Instruction Identification

-Results are initially filtered using the Jupiter Lend borrow program, `jupr81YtYssSyPt8jbnGuiWon5f6x9TcDEFxYe3Bdzi`, and the `liquidate` instruction identified using the 8-byte Anchor discriminator: `dfb3e27d302e274a`.
+The query filters results using the Jupiter Lend borrow program, `jupr81YtYssSyPt8jbnGuiWon5f6x9TcDEFxYe3Bdzi`, and the `liquidate` instruction identified using the 8-byte Anchor discriminator: `dfb3e27d302e274a`.

 The outer instruction contains the accounts required to identify the position and assets involved in the liquidation: